TVAO/DataMining/README.md

 **Predicting prices and trends in the virtual economy of World of Warcraft**

+NB: Primary contributions are Apriori and KMeans algorithm implementations by me (Thor).

 **The program has two dependencies that must be downloaded before running**

 	1) sbt (scala build tools) -> https://www.scala-sbt.org/download.html